ppy/osu-wiki/news/2023/2023-07-16-changes-to-the-mappers-guild.md

 ![Mappers' Guild profile badges](/wiki/Community/Mappers_Guild/img/mg-badges.png)

-On top of that, anyone who completes a priority quest also receives a **customized physical prize** based on a pattern in their winning beatmap!
+On top of that, anyone who completes a priority quest also receives a **customised physical prize** based on a pattern in their winning beatmap!

 <div align="center">
     <video width="95%" controls>